 Despite current tensions along the border between India and Pakistan, life in many villages in the border area has been continuing normally.

-Despite current tensions along the border between India and Pakistan, life in many villages in the border area has been continuing normally.
+Background: Despite current tensions along the border between India and Pakistan, life in many villages in the border area has been continuing normally.
 In Baramulla, near the ceasefire line, there have been civil defence measures taken with the creation of a local vigilance committee and the digging of trenches.
 Otherwise, however, villagers have carried out their daily tasks with no outward signs of tension.
 At Uri, a town right on the border, a school has remained in session even though students are in the shadow of Pakistani observation posts.

 SYNOPSIS: Life in the village of Baramulla in Western Kashmir near the Indian-Pakistan border was normal on Tuesday despite reports of growing tension between the two countries.